intelligence38000/android-docs/src/pages/maps/examples/click-on-a-single-layer.md

 ---
 title: Click on a single layer
-description: Click on and highlight a selected a GeoJSON polygon
+description: Click on and highlight a selected a GeoJSON polygon.
 thumbnail: thumbnailClickOnASingleLayer
 topic: User interaction
 prependJs: